dswann101164/azure-noob-blog/posts/2025-11-09-buzzwords-meetings-confusion.md

 I've created **`azure-reality-check`** with practical tools for breaking the arrogance cycle:

 ### `buzzword-translator.md`
-- Business buzzwords → What they actually require technically
+- Business buzzwords â†’ What they actually require technically
-- Technical jargon → What it means in business terms
+- Technical jargon â†’ What it means in business terms
 - Real examples from actual meetings
 - Questions to ask to force clarity